H5JKey/prism/backend/README.md

 ## Overview

-The backend provides the HTTP API for PriZm.
+The backend provides the HTTP API for Prism.
 It handles users, projects, scene files, render settings and render jobs.

 The API is available under the `/api/v1` prefix.

+---

 ## Key Features